A Static Optimality Transformation with Applications to Planar Point Location: Introduction

-Our solution to the problem of developing a statically optimal structure is very simple: use a biased structure that needs to be initialized with distributional information, and rebuild it periodically using the observed frequencies for each region.
-We do not store all the regions in the biased structure, as this would cause the rebuilding cost to be too expensive.
-Instead, when rebuilding we create a structure storing only the $n^\beta$ most frequent items observed so far, and resort to a static $O(\log n)$ structure to complete all queries that are unsuccessful in the biased structure.
-This is a simple and general method of converting biased structures into statically optimal structures.
-Thus, our transformation can waive the requirement of distributional knowledge present in all previous biased point location structures.
+Our solution to the problem of statically optimal point location is very simple: we take a biased structure that needs to be initialized with distributional information, and we rebuild it periodically using the observed frequencies for each region.
+We do not store all the regions in the biased structure---this would make the rebuilding step too expensive.
+Instead, upon rebuilding we create a structure storing only the $n^\beta$ most frequent items observed so far, where $\beta \in (0,1)$ is some suitable constant.
+We resort to a static $O(\log n)$ time structure to complete queries for the remaining regions.
+The rebuilding takes place after every $n^\alpha$ queries, for some constant $\alpha \in (\beta,1-\beta)$.
+This is a simple and general method of converting biased structures into statically optimal ones, and it enables us to waive the requirement of distributional knowledge present in all previous biased point location structures, at least for triangulations.
+Our approach can be seen as a generalization and simplification of a method by Goodrich for dictionaries~\cite{Goodrich00}.